 A weekend in Portland Maine: Day 1 – Explore Portland’s Old Port

 Historic Workout or Walking Tour

 Worries about skipping your morning workout while in Portland?
 Don’t care about working out at all?
 Fear not my friends, as you’ll be able to either do a Historic Workout or walking tour with Leigh.
 Several years ago she started the company to melt her love of history and physical fitness into one amazing job.

 During my time with Leigh she took me all over the Old Port area of Portland sharing with me her deep love of her city.
-We not only stopped at historic buildings to learn about the history of them, Leigh also shared information about the architecture of important buildings like the Custom House and the court house.
-Leigh's workout kept my heart-rate up and targeted my arms, legs, and core.
-While I felt like I got an amazing workout, I wasn't super sore the next day or immediately afterwards.
+We not only stopped at historic buildings to learn about the history of them, Leigh also shared information about the architecture of important buildings like the Custom House and the courthouse.
+Leigh’s workout kept my heart-rate up and targeted my arms, legs, and core.
+While I felt like I got an amazing workout, I wasn’t super sore the next day or immediately afterward.

 For those of you reading this, rolling your eyes, and saying, “There is no way I’m working out on my vacation!” remember that I mentioned she also does walking tours!
 I also read on her website that during the month of December she does evening holiday walking tours so visitors can experience a historical walking tour and the beauty that is Portland all light up with twinkling lights.

 The historic walking tour is one of the most unique things you can do during a weekend in Portland, Maine